xydespino/xydespino/README.md

-### Hi 👋, I'm Xyd (/sid/), I work full time as a Data Analyst / Power BI Consultant.
-Learning iOS and web development on the side.
+### Hi 👋, I'm Xyd (/sid/), I work full time as a Data Analytics Consultant.
+With over 2+ years of work experience with Microsoft Fabric and the Power Platform, I create reports, models, automated flows and apps for companies across multiple industries.
 Thanks for visiting my Github!